ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ### Received {#receive-complete}

 ~~~
-Connection -> Received<messageData, messageContext, msgRef>
+Connection -> Received<messageData, messageContext>
 ~~~

 A Received event indicates the delivery of a complete Message.
 It contains two objects, the received bytes as messageData, and the metadata and properties of the received Message as messageContext.
-See {{receive-context}} for details about the received context.

 The messageData object provides access to the bytes that were received for this Message, along with the length of the byte array.

-A local msgRef is provided to refer to the message later on, e.g., to enable to map responses to the message to the same underlying transport connection or stream.
+The messageContext is provided to retrieve metadata about the message, see
-The conectpt of Message References is described in {{msg-ref}}.
+{{msg-ctx}}, and to refer to the message later on, e.g., to enable to map responses to the message to the same underlying transport connection or stream, see {{send-replies}}.

 See {{receive-framing}} for handling Message framing in situations where the Protocol Stack provides octet-stream transport only.

 ### ReceivedPartial {#receive-partial}

 ~~~
-Connection -> ReceivedPartial<messageData, messageContext, msgRef, endOfMessage>
+Connection -> ReceivedPartial<messageData, messageContext, messageContext, endOfMessage>
 ~~~

 If a complete Message cannot be delivered in one event, one part of the Message